Mohawk Valley Health System

 Mohawk Valley Health System (MVHS) is a non-profit health system providing services to residents of the Mohawk Valley in Central New York.
 It was created in 2014 as an affiliation of Faxton St. Luke's Healthcare and St. Elizabeth Medical Center.
-MVHS now operates three campuses with acute care beds and emergency services - Faxton Campus, St. Luke's Campus, and St. Elizabeth Campus.
+In October 2023, MVHS moved all acute care beds and emergency services to a new hospital, the Wynn Hospital, in downtown Utica.

 MVHS is a designated Children's Miracle Network Hospital.